North Pole

 And finally, there's the polar zone:

 The Arctic and Antarctica, also known as the South and North Poles, are the polar regions with the coldest temperatures.
-This is because they receive the least amount of direct sunlight.
+These regions have the coldest temperatures because they receive the least direct sunlight.
 They're at the highest latitudes, and thus, they have distinct climates.

 Therefore, you can see how latitude influences climate.
-It's directly related to how much sunlight it will receive over the span of a year, which determines average temperature, and variation in seasons.
+It's directly related to how much sunlight it will receive over a year, which determines the average temperature and seasonal variation.

 Article continues below advertisement